 Broccoli is packed full of nutrients, and you may be wondering whether broccoli is low FODMAP.

-As you may have realised, the low FODMAP diet can be restrictive.
-So it is important for you to still feel confident eating a variety of fruit and vegetables to get the vitamins and minerals your body needs (1).
+As you may have realized, the low FODMAP diet can be restrictive.
+So, it is important for you to still feel confident eating a variety of fruit and vegetables to get the vitamins and minerals your body needs (1).

 Is broccoli low FODMAP?

 Broccoli contains FODMAPs (fructose) and therefore this depends on the portion size.
 The FODMAP content is also different depending on the part of the broccoli you are eating.

 Monash University recommends that the following portion sizes are low FODMAP (4):

 - ⅗ cup of a whole broccoli

 How much broccoli you can tolerate without triggering your IBS symptoms depends on your fructose sensitivity (4).
 This can vary from person to person.